mollerse/frp-sbs/blogpost.md

 and the promises interface makes it very clean.
 If the request succeeds, we set the data received to be the current record collection and render it.
 If the request fails to get the record collection from the server, we show an error-message.
-Regardless of wether the request succeed or fail, we hide the spinner that indicates a pending request.
+Regardless of whether the request succeed or fail, we hide the spinner that indicates a pending request.

 To render the record collection we reduce the records to a string of markup